-Off the back of this inspirational idea I went to see a gaming chum for some “specialist” advice on what games would fit the bill.
-I happily explained we all like playing FPS games and watching action/horror DVDs.
+Off the back of this inspirational idea, I went to see a gaming chum for some “specialist” advice on what games would fit the bill.
+I happily explained we all like playing FPS games and watching action/horror movies.
 He smiled broadly, slowly reached into a small draw in his desk then slid an unmarked green DVD box across the table to me.
 I stared at his sinister smirking face and asked what this mysterious box contained.
-He dipped his head and muttered the word Fear, paused, suddenly burst into a cackling laugh and vanished into a loud crack and a puff of smoke… sort of.
+He dipped his head and muttered the word “FEAR”, paused, suddenly burst into a cackling laugh and vanished with a loud crack and a puff of smoke… sort of.

 Back to the real world, I informed my friends that I had acquired a game, told them to arrange the beverages and just like that, our first game night was set…

-Cans of lager in hand we all sat round the 42″ Samsung LCD TV not really knowing what to expect.
-Title screen looks good, start new game, select difficulty, interface is easy to use and slick (usual stuff).
-And were off… or are we.
-The intro is fully interactive and to be honest, a little weird if you do not know anything about the F.E.A.R games.
+Cans of lager in hand we all sat around the 42″ Samsung LCD TV not really knowing what to expect.
+The title screen looks good, start a new game, select difficulty, the interface is easy to use and slick (usual stuff).
+And we’re off… or are we.
+The intro is fully interactive and to be honest, a little weird if you don’t know anything about the F.E.A.R games.
 I don’t want to spoil anything for those of you who have not played this game or its prequel so I will not go into to much detail…But after 5 minutes we are properly off.

 Immediately there are comments passed about the game’s realistic graphics and movement.
 We have not actually shot at anything yet but already half the group are impressed (easily pleased, and lightweights).
 There is no “training” as such but this is cleverly weaved into the first part of the story, duck under this, jump over that, press that button, not exciting but necessary.